stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 tags: linux server truenas
 ---

 [Scrutiny](https://github.com/AnalogJ/scrutiny) is a tool that collects SMART hard drive data and exposes them through a web UI (read more about [SMART on Wikipedia](https://en.wikipedia.org/wiki/S.M.A.R.T.)).
 You can run a central Docker container that contains the database and web UI.
 Data collection agents on multiple clients will collect the data and send it to the central instance.
 This will provide a single interface to monitor all hard drives in all servers.
-I'm using it to monitor my TrueNAS SSDs and the NVME drives in my Debian servers.
+I'm using it to monitor my TrueNAS SSDs and the NVMe drives in my Debian servers.

 ## Web UI

-The web UI can be deployed using the `analogj/scrutiny:web` Docker image (the `analogj/scrutiny:latest` image contains both the web UI and the data collector but I want to deploy them separately).
+The web UI can be deployed using the `analogj/scrutiny:web` Docker image (the `analogj/scrutiny:latest` image contains both the web UI and the data collector, but I want to deploy them separately).
 I use docker-compose files to deploy the application.
 Create a new directory and the following Dockerfile:

 ```yaml
 version: "3"